 Match this mood with flowers, linens, and lighting and before you know it your tablescape will start coming together.

 Setting a basic table for a meal can be as simple as you wish.

-These days of course, there are no firm and fast rules outside of restaurants, so aside from the essentials, you really only need place what makes you happy.
+These days, of course, there are no firm and fast rules outside of restaurants, so aside from the essentials, you really only need a place that makes you happy.